 The benefits of breastfeeding

 Up until 6 months of age breast milk is the only food a baby needs.
-Along with its full range of nutrients, it also comes with a wide range of other health benefits – some of which may be surprising.
+Along with its full range of nutrients, it also comes with a wide range of other health benefits.

 Defence against childhood infections

 Breastfeeding can help protect your baby against colds, tummy bugs, infections and allergies.